 With all companies depending on customers and their money to stay viable and maintain a position in the market.
 The customer decision-making process and factors influencing purchases are of huge significance for companies.
 With the market offering fuel cars and electric cars, it is important for Porsche and the research question of this report to identify what influences influence the decisionmaking process of customers.

-To start with the price.
 Depending on which model and what brand, in general, electric vehicles are more expensive to purchase than electric vehicles.
 However, electric vehicles are cheaper to run.

 Some people are afraid they will not be able to find a charging station when they need it.
 However, in the United Kingdom, there are now more charging stations for an electric vehicle than for fuel cars.
 Additionally, the government is even thinking of installing electric charging points for new houses or buildings built with parking spaces.
 Sustainable infrastructure is now taking shape in many countries.